rowloong/Steelbat-Browser/README.md

 # Specifics and Details

 * This browser has no-logs and no-history.
-When you close the app your history deletes instantly.
+When you turn off the app, your history is deleted immediately .
 And it has cool UI that has turqouise and light blue colors.
 * 9 Language Support: \
   1-English \
   2-Turkish \